 - Finally, we’ll tie in the movements we are hitting for the day.

-So the next time you are running late, maybe run an errand and come to the next class or hang out and do some mobility until the next class starts.
-Don’t just jump in, your muscles and tendons will thank you.
+So the next time you are running late, maybe run an errand and come to the next class, or hang out at the gym and do some mobility until the next class starts.
+Don’t just jump in– your muscles and tendons will thank you!